amr28693/chem_r-theta/README.md

 > A. M. Rodriguez, "An angular order parameter for drift–diffusion systems from the Fokker–Planck operator," preprint (2026).

-This PRE paper applies that framework to catalytic reaction networks and demonstrates that it resolves the Fisher–Rao conditioning catastrophe.
+This current work applies that framework to catalytic reaction networks and demonstrates that it resolves the Fisher–Rao conditioning catastrophe.

 ## License